-The results we got this morning in Roseville District Court are too exciting not to share!
-Our client was charged with a misdemeanor leaving the scene of a property damage accident and a careless driving charge.
+The results we got this morning in Roseville District Court are too excited not to share!
+Our client was charged with a misdemeanor leaving the scene of an accident and a careless driving charge.
 These are very serious charges carrying possible sentences of 93 days in jail, $500.00 fines, court costs, fees, and even possible licensing sanctions.
 We were able to negotiate with the prosecutor on his behalf and get him a plea deal where he only received a two point infraction for failure to stop within an assured clear distance.
 In a few years these points will fall of his driving record and most importantly, he will have no criminal record at all!
 This will help him in the future because it makes him a more attractive employee, will not pop up on background checks, or generally cause any trouble for him in the future.

 Larceny of a Motor Vehicle or Trailer is a more specific kind of larceny described in MCL 750.356a.
 Similarly to general larceny, the charge can be either a misdemeanor or a felony depending on your criminal history, the amount of property stolen, etc. The attorneys of Garmo & Kiste, PLC have experience working in all of the metro Detroit courts with the very judges, prosecutors, and city attorneys who may be assigned your case.
 Our attorneys can use this experience to negotiate the charges, arrange a plea agreement, or even get the charges dropped.
 In some cases if you are eligible we can work to get you sentenced pursuant to a diversionary program so that after a period of probation and good behavior, your record will be clean.
 This is important because when it comes to looking for a job or a new apartment even if you have the same qualifications as another candidate, if you have a criminal record it makes you less desirable to employers and landlords.
 This is one of those cases where investing in a good attorney is an investment in your future.

+Charged w/ Larceny of Property, need a Larceny of Property Attorney?
 Larceny is legalese for theft that does not meet any more specific type of theft.
 In Michigan, the crime of larceny is described in MCL 750.356.
 Depending on the value of the goods stolen, and the number of prior convictions a larceny can be either a misdemeanor or a felony carrying heavy court fees, restitution, and jail time.
 If you or someone you love has been charged with larceny it is important to hire an experienced criminal lawyer right away.
 We can make sure your rights are protected and negotiate with the prosecutor assigned to your case in order to attempt to reduce, modify, or even dismiss the charges.
 In some cases if you are eligible we can work to get you sentenced pursuant to a diversionary program so that after a period of probation and good behavior, your record will be clean.
 This is important because when it comes to looking for a job or a new apartment even if you have the same qualifications as another candidate, if you have a criminal record it makes you less desirable to employers and landlords.
 This is one of those cases where investing in a good attorney is an investment in your future.

 In Michigan you are required to carry proof of insurance.
 The Michigan no-fault statute requires a Michigan driver to have significant insurance and to carry proof of such insurance at all times.
 Not having insurance at all could affect your eligibility for benefits if you are injured or killed in an accident.
 In order to decentivized non-compliance through the passage of MCL 500.3101.
 If you have altered, counterfeit, or otherwise fraudulent proof of insurance you could be charged with fraudulent insurance pursuant to MCL 500.3101a(4).
 This statute states: